X

 Continued development of conversational ASL skills, expressive fluency, and receptive skills.
 The use of lexicalized signs and fluency of finger-spelling will be honed.
 Prerequisite: Satisfactory performance in AMSL 2010 or permission of the instructor.

-The course continues development of conversational skills, receptive skills, and expressive fluence in American Sign Language.
+The course continues the development of conversational skills, receptive skills, and expressive fluency in American Sign Language.
 Prerequisite: Satisfactory performance in AMSL 2020.

 This course will develop expressive and receptive fingerspelling skills that focus on whole-word and phrase recognition as well as identifying fingerspelling words in context and developing speed, clarity, and fluency.
-PREREQUISITE: AMSL 1020 or permission of instructor.
+PREREQUISITE: AMSL 2020 or permission from the instructor.

 This course presents (1) basic vocabulary and grammar of American Sign Language appropriate for use in the classroom and therapy setting and (2) specific topics, information, and strategies that provide exposure to elements of Deaf Culture and the Deaf community for speech-language pathologists, audiologists, and educators.
 Cross listing: 6205.